 In response to this command, the group server returns a list of groups to which this user belongs.
 For example:

 Query IDOL Server with Security Information

-If you have set up security, your front-end application must use the SecurityInfo parameter to add encrypted security details to queries .
+When you use document security, your front-end application must use the SecurityInfo parameter to include the encrypted user security details in queries.
 For example:

 /action=Query&Text=accounts&SecurityInfo=[encrypted string]